 Logical statements and variable names within the square brackets also work.

 newdata <- mydata[mydata$sex == "f" & mydata$size.mm > 25, c("site","id","weight")]

 subset command is easy to use to extract rows and columns.
 Use the

 select argument to select columns (variables).
 For example, to pull out rows corresponding to females with size > 25, and the three variables, site, id, and weight, use the following.

 newdata <- subset(mydata, sex == "f" & size.mm > 25, select = c(site,id,weight))

-Often, measurements stored in two data frames relate to one another.
-One data frame might contain measurements of all captured individuals of a bird species (e.g., weight, age, sex), including the study site in which the individual was captured.
-A second data frame might contain physical measurements made on those study sites (e.g., elevation, rainfall).
-If the site names or numbers in both data frames correspond, then it is possible to bring measurements from one frame to the other using the "match" command.
+Measurements stored in two data frames might relate to one another.
+For example, one data frame might contain measurements of individuals of a bird species (e.g., weight, age, sex) caught at multiple sites.
+A second data frame might contain physical measurements made at those sites (e.g., elevation, rainfall).
+If the site names in both data frames correspond, then it is possible to bring one or all the variables from the second data frame to the first.